Client (prostitution): Legal treatment

 The manner in which clients are treated by the law varies by jurisdiction and country.
 The laws which are most stringent against clients have gradually been referred to as the Swedish model, which is also called the Nordic model or Sex Buyer Law.
 This is in reference to the law passed in Sweden in 1999 wherein the buyer, rather than the seller of sex is penalized.
-Although Sweden was the first country to criminalize clients rather than prostitutes, many countries have since adopted this Swedish system, with Norway following suit in 2008 and Iceland adopting this model in 2009.
-Some analysts have argued that this law criminalizing clients rather than prostitutes is peculiar in Western as well as other legal systems, claiming that throughout Western history, there is no precedence of a purchaser of a controversial service committing a greater infraction than the purveyor.
+Although Sweden was the first country to criminalize clients rather than prostitutes, this influenced similar legislation elsewhere.
+Other countries that have since adopted this model include Norway in 2008, Iceland in 2009, Canada in 2014, and Israel in 2020.
+Some analysts have argued that laws criminalizing clients rather than prostitutes is peculiar in Western as well as other legal systems, claiming that throughout Western history, there is no precedence of a purchaser of a controversial service committing a greater infraction than the purveyor.
+The efficacy of the Nordic model has also been heavily disputed (see Nordic model approach to prostitution#Criticism).

-A law passed in Israel on New Year's Eve 2018, which would ban the buying of sex, would come into effect in a year and a half.
+In Germany, clients of sex workers are required by law to wear condoms.
 The law, which was proposed by Justice Minister Ayelet Shaked in June 2018, would include fines.
 In 2018, France increased the penalty against buying of sex to a fine of up to 1,500 euros ($1,700).
 In Italy, a fine of up to 10,000 Euros was proposed in 2016 for frequenters of prostitutes.

-In Norway, clients can not only be fined, but can also serve up to six months in prison.

-In Germany, clients of sex workers are required by law to wear condoms.

-In 2014, in St. Petersburg, Russia, a law was drafted which would pardon clients from heavy fines or jail sentences if they married the sex worker they interacted with.

-In Greater Sudbury, Ontario, another deterrent used against clients is the seizure, towing, and impounding of vehicles used for soliciting sex workers.

 Campaigning

 Campaigners against the criminalization of clients include Irish law graduate Laura Lee.
 In some nations where prostitution is legal such as the Netherlands, rather than being viewed as accessories to human trafficking, clients are called on to join efforts to eradicate its practice by being asked to look out for signs of abuse.
 In France, some opposition to the fining of clients has come from sex workers unions such as Strass, who argue that initiatives to fine clients make sex work more dangerous as it forces the trade to go underground and due to increased secrecy and less transparency.
+In 2023, advocates for the decriminalization of sex work in Canada had their constitutional challenge dismissed by the Ontario Superior Court.

 In 2018, Pope Francis described clients of prostitution as criminals.
 In the U.S. state of Arizona, some police forces have adopted fake online advertisements which are police generated in order to lure prostitution clients.